 According to the commission, there should be two divisions – literary education leading to the Entrance examination of the university and the other is the practical kind of vocational training.

-The Vocational training would lead the students to build up their career in the commercial field.
+The Vocational training would lead the students to build up their careers in the commercial field.

 In selecting persons to fill the lowest offices under Government Preference be always given to candidates who can read and write.

 The government may establish secondary schools in exceptional cases, in the place where they may be required in the interests of people, and where the people themselves may not be advanced or wealthy enough to establish such schools for themselves even with a grant-in-aid.